-Fentanyl Citrate Injection is an opioid agonist, available as a stergenic solution containing fentanyl citrate equivalent to 50 mcg (0.05 mg) fentanyl base per mL for intravenous or intramuscular administration.
-Fentanyl citrate is chemically identified as N-(1-Phenethyl-4-piperidyl)propionanilide citrate (1:1) with the following structural formula
+Fentanyl Citrate Injection is an opioid agonist, available as a sterile. non-pyrogenic solution containing fentanyl citrate as the active pharmaceutical ingredient, for intravenous or inframuscular administration.
+Fentanyl citrate is chemically identified as N-(1-Phenethyl-4-piperidyl) propionanilide citrate (1:1) with the following structural formula